mcallistertad/embedded-client/README.md

  * sky_errno        sky_errno is set to the error code
  * request_buf      Request buffer (allocated by the user) into which the Skyhook server request will be encoded
  * bufsize          Request buffer size in bytes (should be set to the result of the call to sky_sizeof_request_buf() function)
- * loc              Pointer to the structure where latitude, longitude are written
  * response_size    the space required to hold the server response

- * Returns          `SKY_FINALIZE_REQUEST`, `SKY_FINALIZE_LOCATION` or `SKY_FINALIZE_ERROR` and sets sky_errno with error code
+ * Returns          SKY_SUCCESS if request was encoded, SKY_ERROR and sets sky_errno with error code */
- */
  ```

-Returns `SKY_FINALIZE_ERROR` and sets sky_errno if an error occurs.
-If the result is `SKY_FINALIZE_REQUEST`, the request
+Returns `SKY_ERROR` and sets sky_errno if an error occurs.
-buffer is filled in with the serialized request data which the user must then send to the Skyhook server, and the
-response_size is set to the maximum buffer size needed to receive the Skyhook server response.
 If the result
-is `SKY_FINALIZE_LOCATION`, the location (lat, lon, hpe and source) are filled in from a previously successful server
-response held in the cache.
-The user may decide to send a request to the ELG server, even though a previously cached
-location was found.
-This allows (uplink) application data to be reported to the server, downlink application data to be
-collected from the server and, when sky_open() is called with debounce = 'true', the set of cached beacons to be sent to
-the server that produced the previously reported (cached) location.
-This allows for optional server updates during
+is `SKY_SUCCESS' buffer is filled in with the serialized request data which the user must then send to the Skyhook server, and the response_size is set to the maximum buffer size needed to receive the Skyhook server response.
+If the error `
-periods when the device is stationary.
-If the error `SKY_ERROR_SERVICE_DENIED` is returned, the request was submitted
+SKY_ERROR_SERVICE_DENIED` is returned, the request was submitted too often with repeated Authentication failures.
+The
-too often with repeated Authentication failures.
-The user may generate a new request after correcting the problem (TBR
+user may generate a new request after correcting the problem (TBR only).
-only).

-sky_finalize_request() may report the following error conditions in sky_errno:
+sky_encode_request() may report the following error conditions in sky_errno:

 | Error Code                                      | Description
 | ----------------------------------------------- | --------------------------------------------------------------
 | `SKY_ERROR_NONE`                                | No error
 | `SKY_ERROR_BAD_PARAMETERS`                      | The parameters to the current operation are illegal
-| `SKY_ERROR_BAD_REQUEST_CTX`                     | The workspace context structure is corrupt
+| `SKY_ERROR_BAD_REQUEST_CTX`                     | The request context structure is corrupt
 | `SKY_ERROR_ENCODE_ERROR`                        | Could not encode the request
 | `SKY_ERROR_SERVICE_DENIED`                      | LibEL temporarily blocked this service after repeated fails to authenticate (TBR only)
-| `SKY_ERROR_NO_BEACONS`                          | Beacons must be added before a request can be finalized
+| `SKY_ERROR_NO_BEACONS`                          | Beacons must be added before a request can be encoded

 ### sky_decode_response() - decodes a Skyhook server response